-For the past three plus decades, Benford Standley has worked to better the conditions faced by
+For the past five decades, Benford Standley has worked to better the conditions faced by

 millions of homeless, runaway and missing children of our nation, working with the United States